Why Freshness Matters: Aroma and Taste

 In our last entry we covered how to tell whether coffee is safe for use past a certain time.
 The expiration date is, in some ways, only a suggestion.
 We've already seen how it can be safe to drink coffee that's past its prime.
 Because it's safe, however, doesn't mean that it's going to have the same great taste that it had when it was fresh.
 When it comes to how your coffee smells and tastes, the expiration date isn't the date that matters.

-Whether you’re a “serious” coffee drinker or decidedly more casual about it, freshness matters.
-That’s true whether you’re paying $20.00 per pound for the good stuff, or a can of Maxwell House that you picked up because you happened to have a coupon.
-Either way, they’re your taste buds, and it’s your money.
-With that in mind, remember that freshness — and the lovely coffee aroma and taste it brings with it — means better coffee and less money wasted.
+In Conclusion Whether you're a "serious" coffee drinker or decidedly more casual about it, freshness matters.
+That's true whether you're paying $20.00 per pound for the good stuff, or a can of Maxwell House that you picked up because you happened to have a coupon.
+Either way, they're your taste buds, and it's your money.
+With that in mind, remember that freshness -- and the lovely coffee aroma and taste it brings with it -- means better coffee and less money wasted.